brennanhfredericks/network-monitor-client/README.md

 ### todo:

-#### Known issues:
-  - Interuption on async function not exiting cleanly
-  -

 #### high priority
   - Implement flag to filter all traffic generate by application from being send to network monitor server
-  - Implement logging functionality
-  - Service init can raise exception, handle case
-  - Add type hints and annotations and start using `mypy`

 #### medium priority
-  - Capture all output to stdout and errors to stderr
   - Implement flag to verbose output of application, remove print functions and replace with stdout and stderr pipes

 #### low priority